Flémalle: Housing

 The share of buildings constructed before the end of World War II (1945) varies greatly between western and eastern Belgium.
 This is explained by the fact that the Province of Liège often found itself as the first city to face the German armed forces.

 Flémalle is one of the municipalities with the highest proportion of buildings constructed between 1946 and 1961 (20.9%), whereas the regional average is no higher than 10.8%.
 This post-war construction phenomenon is found throughout the Liège region.

 This construction trend continued between 1962 and 1970 with 11.5% of buildings erected compared to 7.7% for Wallonia.
 Since then, construction has decreased in Flémalle and the Liège region.
 The municipalities in the countryside have experienced a period of construction from the early 1970s to the present day, particularly in the Province of Luxembourg.
 This phenomenon is not limited to the Liège region but also occurs in Charleroi, Namur, Mons, and other major Walloon cities.

 The proportion of buildings and apartment buildings among the housing stock stands at 15.5%.
 This proportion is expected to increase in the coming years due to the Flémalle-Neuve development project.
 This share is almost equal to the Walloon average (16.3%).

 The Liège region, including Flémalle, has one of the highest proportions of terraced houses among the housing stock in Wallonia.
 These houses were often former workers' homes from the coal mining industry during the industrial revolution and the operation of various mines and quarries.

 In 2001, the municipality had 10,757 housing units for 25,777 inhabitants.

 Architecture

 The entrance to the Château d'Aigremont.
-Note the characteristic architectural feature of the red bricks.

 Liège architecture is distinguished by the Rhenish Romanesque and Mosane style.
 The Château d'Aigremont is a beautiful example, in Louis XIV style but mixing the Mosane style with the red bricks found at the Grand Curtius, another specimen of the Mosane style.

 The Chokier district has a well-preserved architectural heritage similar to what is found in most important Walloon villages.

 The Trixhes represent a new architectural style of the 20th century, the modernist style.